JoannaTan/SoVaTSiC/README.md

 - Remove triallelic sites (sites with more than 1 alternative alleles)
 - Identify the true positive and false positive set so that users can determine the thresholds across multiple variant quality parameters

+After obtaining the true positive and false positive set, users can use the Rscript provided to plot the diagnostic plots to determine threshold.

+Refer to https://github.com/JoannaTan/SoVaTSiC/wiki/4.-Genotype-QC for a step-by-step guide on how to perform this part.

 3. filtergenotypes

 The following is done when this function is chosen:
 - remove low quality genotypes based on user defined threshold
 - remove germline mutations based on SoVaTSiC's germliner filters

+Refer to https://github.com/JoannaTan/SoVaTSiC/wiki/5.-Identifying-Somatic-Variations for guide